Don't Stand So Close to Me: Production

 "Don't Stand So Close to Me" appeared on the Police album Zenyatta Mondatta (A&M), and became a No. 1 single on the UK Singles Chart, with a corresponding music video.
 In the US, it reached the top 10 on the Billboard Hot 100 chart, peaking at No. 10.
 In the UK, the track was confirmed by the end of 1980 to have been the biggest-selling single of that year.

 The B-side, "Friends", was written by Andy Summers and is inspired by Stranger in a Strange Land, a science fiction novel by Robert A. Heinlein.
 Summers described the track as "Very quirky.
 A touch of Long John Silver on Acid."

 Sting was asked to perform on Dire Straits’ "Money for Nothing" as he was in Montserrat at the time.
 The song reused the melody from "Don't Stand So Close to Me" in the counterpoint line "I want my MTV."
 It was only after this story was relayed to reporters during promotions for the Brothers in Arms album that lawyers for Sting became involved, and later copies of the album co-credit the song to Sting.
 The initial pressings list only Mark Knopfler.

 Composition

 "Don't Stand So Close to Me" features Sting on lead vocals.
 Like many Police songs, the verses are more subdued, while the chorus is bolder and louder.
 The song also bears a reggae style, another common trait in Police songs.

 The track features a guitar synthesiser in the middle of the song, used by guitarist Andy Summers.
 Summers said, "After Sting had put the vocals on 'Don't Stand So Close To Me' we looked for something to lift the middle of the song.
 I came up with a guitar synthesiser.
 It was the first time we'd used it.
 I felt it worked really well."
 The verses and choruses do not feature this effect.

 The verses are in the key of G minor, and the chorus is in D major.

+Critical reception

+Record World highlighted the song's "ingenious percussion, arrangement, and hook", believing that these elements could bring the song "all the way to the top" of the charts.